ddgae2/network/ReadME.md

      a.
 IS_SUCCESSFUL column.

-    What variable(s) that are considered to be the features for your model?
+    What variable(s) are considered to be the features of your model?

      b.
 Every column except the drop.

-    What variable(s) are neither targets nor features, and should be removed from the input data?
+    What variable(s) are neither targets nor features and should be removed from the input data?

      c.
 'EIN' & 'NAME'